kjolley/BIGSdb_documentation/rest.rst

 * page_size [integer]
 * return_all [integer] - Set to non-zero value to disable paging.
-* alleles_added_after [date] - Include only loci with alleles added after specified date (ISO 8601 format).
+* alleles_added_after [date] - Include only loci with alleles added after (but not on) specified date (ISO 8601 format).
 Only recognized in sequence definition databases.
-* alleles_updated_after [date] - Include only loci with alleles last modified after specified date (ISO 8601 format).
+* alleles_updated_after [date] - Include only loci with alleles last modified after (but not on) specified date (ISO 8601 format).
+Only recognized in sequence definition databases.
+* alleles_added_reldate [integer] - Include only loci with alleles added within the number of days specified.
+Only recognized in sequence definition databases.
+* alleles_updated_reldate [integer] - Include only loci with alleles last modified within the number of days specified.
 Only recognized in sequence definition databases.

 **Example request URI:** https://rest.pubmlst.org/db/pubmlst_neisseria_seqdef/loci